-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2017.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2019.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

 subsequently offered admission.
-C1 Total first-time, first-year (freshman) men who applied 472 C1 Total first-time, first-year (freshman) women who applied 908 C1 Total first-time, first-year (freshman) men who were admitted 459 C1 Total first-time, first-year (freshman) women who were admitted 885 C1 Total full-time, first-time, first-year (freshman) men who enrolled 196 C1 Total part-time, first-time, first-year (freshman) men who enrolled 341 • C1 Total full-time, first-time, first-year (freshman) women who enrolled 0 C1 Total part-time, first-time, first-year (freshman) women who enrolled 0
+Total first-time, first-year (freshman) men who applied 529 Total first-time, first-year (freshman) women who applied 1005 Total first-time, first-year (freshman) men who were admitted 500 Total first-time, first-year (freshman) women who were admitted 964 Total full-time, first-time, first-year (freshman) men who enrolled 178 Total part-time, first-time, first-year (freshman) men who enrolled 336 • Total full-time, first-time, first-year (freshman) women who enrolled 2 Total part-time, first-time, first-year (freshman) women who enrolled 4 Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) women who enrolled